gaiaverse/selectionfunctions/docs/installation.rst

 You may have to use :code:`sudo`.

-Next, we'll configure the package and download the dust maps we'll want to use.
+Next, we'll configure the package and download the selection functions we'll want to use.
 Start up a python interpreter and type:

 .. code-block :: python